DC Optimal Power Flow

 Primal and Dual Warm Start

-type and proceeding directly to the solver offers the advantage of a "warm start".
-In this scenario, the starting primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.
+type and proceeding directly to the solver offers the advantage of a warm start.
+In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.

 Primal Variables